 - For an 8x8 pan, measure a square of parchment that is approximately 12" on each side.
 If you're using another size pan like a 13x9, you'll want the parchment to go a couple inches up the side of the pan, so approx. 16x12" will work well.

-- Using scissors or kitchen shears, at each corner, cut a slit diagonally towards the center of the parchment.
+- Using scissors or kitchen shears, cut a slit diagonally at each corner towards the center of the parchment.
 Each slit should be about 2-3" long.

 - Optional - grease the pan with nonstick spray or butter.
 This isn't necessary because the parchment will prevent sticking.
 But it will help the parchment stay in place in the pan.